After returning to England, Doug was not posted back to the squadron, the war having come to an end and he and his crew tour-expired.

 This was seen as very unfair by some of us, who thought that a New Zealand citizen of 40 years who served in a New Zealand-named RAF squadron and sole survivor of a crew containing three NZers, more than deserved to attend, on their behalf if nothing else.
 The resulting campaign generated some publicity but unfortunately no action from the government.

-However it did indirectly result in an incredibly generous gesture by an Auckland businessman Ian Kuperus and his wife, who arranged to take five of the Kiwi RAF veterans to London on a separate trip of their own, in September 2012.
+However it did indirectly result in an incredibly generous gesture by Auckland businessman Ian Kuperus, and his wife, who arranged to take five of the Kiwi RAF veterans to London on a separate trip of their own, in September 2012.
 Ian was born in Holland, and through his parents he grew up with a feeling of gratitude towards RAF Bomber Command, especially for their Operation Manna food drops to the Dutch in the closing days of the war.

 Doug has been an active member of the NZ Bomber Command Assn for a number of years and has attended some of the 75 Squadron RAF/RNZAF Assn reunions, one of a dwindling number of BC veterans who are now the stars at such events.